smoochiee/Bluetooth-jammer-esp32/README.md

 - BLUETOOTH CLASSIC 80 CHANNELS
 + BLE USES 40 CHANNELS
 * WIFI USES 1-14 CHANNELS
+* DRONE 2.4GHZ 1-125 SO YOU NEED TO EDIT CODE TO HOPE 125 CHANNELS
 ---
-YOU CAN EDIT PAYLOAD SIZE DIRECTLY ON RF24 LIBRARY  `RF24.CPP LINE # 1972`
+* YOU CAN EDIT PAYLOAD SIZE DIRECTLY ON RF24 LIBRARY  `RF24.CPP LINE # 1972`
+* YOU NEED TO COMPILE IF YOUR EDITING SOME VALUES HERES [LIBRARY NRF24](https://github.com/nRF24/RF24) YOU NEED AND THE INO FILE
 ```
 /****************************************************************************/
 void RF24::startConstCarrier(rf24_pa_dbm_e level, uint8_t channel)